-Digital transformation solutions, such as Productivity Wrx℠ from IPS, provide a single platform for digitizing paper documents, importing electronic documents in their native format (such as e-mail, fax, EDI and PDFs) from other applications, extracting key data (such as invoice number, header and line-item detail, and invoice amount), validating extracted data against existing data (such as POs and delivery receipts), flipping PO’s and sharing it with other systems and archiving information for instant access.
+Digital transformation solutions, such as the IPS AP Automation platform, provide a single platform for digitizing paper documents, importing electronic documents in their native format (such as e-mail, fax, EDI and PDFs) from other applications, extracting key data (such as invoice number, header and line-item detail, and invoice amount), validating extracted data against existing data (such as POs and delivery receipts), flipping PO’s and sharing it with other systems and archiving information for instant access.

-With Productivity Wrx℠, users can automatically capture and validate invoice information and digitally view and manage all critical content, while automating approval and exceptions workflows, notifying staff of invoices that require attention and easily searching for documents and data.
+With the IPS AP Automation platform, users can automatically capture and validate invoice information and digitally view and manage all critical content, while automating approval and exceptions workflows, notifying staff of invoices that require attention and easily searching for documents and data.

-Importantly, Productivity Wrx℠ easily feeds data to any ERP system.
+Importantly, the IPS AP Automation platform easily feeds data to any ERP system.

 All this helps accounts payable departments: